chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

 Python Data Tools
 ^^^^^^^^^^^^^^^^^^

-Increasingly the Python is being used for statistical data analysis
+Increasingly Python is being used for statistical data analysis
 In particular you may be interested in in developing solutions using the `SciPy`_ stack and using tools like `IPython`_,
 `Matplotlib`_, `Pandas`_ , `scikit-learn`_ , etc.  The usual recommendation